Kingxukai/linux/Documentation/usb/gadget-testing.rst

 	=============	=================================================

-Each Endpoint subdirectory contains a subdirectory "block.0", which represents the Function Block for Block 0 information.
+Each Endpoint subdirectory contains a subdirectory "block.0", which represents the woke Function Block for Block 0 information.
 Its attributes are:

 	=================	===============================================